AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-to-objects-areas-license-types.md

 content-type: reference
 product-area: system-administration
 navigation-topic: access-levels
-title: Legacy access to objects and areas by license type
+title: Access to objects and areas by license type
 description: The table below tells you the highest level of access (Edit or View) that each of the Adobe Workfront licenses allow for the objects and areas in Workfront.
 author: Courtney
 feature: System Setup and Administration
 role: Admin
 exl-id: d8f2a295-c053-4763-bf6e-6e836087a839
 ---
-# Legacy access to objects and areas by license type
+# Access to objects and areas by license type

 The table below tells you the highest level of access (Edit or View) that each of the Adobe Workfront licenses allow for the objects and areas in Workfront.